-During the fourth quarter of 2004, we began the process of restructuring our operations with the goal of significantly reducing our fixed operating costs to position ourselves to effectively meet the needs and expectations of the fluid ATE market.
+During the fourth quarter of 2004, we began the process of restructuring our operations with the goal of significantly reducing our fixed operating costs to position ourselves to more effectively meet the needs and expectations of the fluid ATE market.
+In mid November 2004, we announced organization changes and cost structure adjustments (the "2004 Workforce Reduction").
+In mid March 2005, we announced our decision to close our U.K. operations (the "UK Operation Closure").